-Awhile ago I posted about My Craft Room because I was doing some major cleaning and organizing.
+A while ago I posted about My Craft Room because I was doing some major cleaning and organizing.

 After the shelves were all built we did some measuring so we would know exactly how big we wanted the top to be.

 We decided on 32 x 72 inches.
-That made the top just a little bit bigger so there would be a touch of an over hang and then we wouldn’t have to worry about being perfect.
+That made the top just a little bit bigger so there would be a touch of an overhang and then we wouldn’t have to worry about being perfect.

 We went to Lowe’s to pick out the board and decided on Oak.
 Vern was very helpful and even cut the board to the size that we needed.
 I love that they do that!

 We applied 2 coats of stain and 2 coats of sealer.
 The hardest part was waiting for it to dry between each coat.
 I was so excited for my table that I wanted it to be done!

-When the table top was FINALLY dry we started putting it all together.
+When the tabletop was FINALLY dry we started putting it all together.
 My husband got a drill and impact driver set for Christmas and was very excited to put it to use!

-The top was pretty secure but we wanted to make sure that it wouldn’t move at all so we took 4, 2 1/2 screws and screwed up through the top of the shelf into the bottom of the table in the 4 corners to make it good and secure.
-(Sorry, I am a slacker and didn’t take any pictures of this step)
+The top was pretty secure, but we wanted to make sure that it wouldn’t move at all so we took 4, 2 1/2 screws and screwed up through the top of the shelf into the bottom of the table in the 4 corners to make it good and secure.
+(Sorry, I am a slacker and didn’t take any pictures of this step.)

 YAY!
-My table is finished!
+My Custom Craft Table is Finished!